(Last Updated On: 08/07/2020)

 Louvre Abu Dhabi Museum:

-Take your kids to the Arab world’s first of its kind universal museum which is supported by 13 well-known French institutions including the iconic Louvre Museum Paris.
+Take your kids to the Arab world’s first of its kind universal museum which is supported by 13 well-known French institutions including the iconic Louvre Museum Paris which is the largest museum in the world

 Starting from the pre-historic era, there are over 600 artworks presented in 12 sequences.
 This encompasses classic masterpieces from legendary artists such as Leonardo da Vinci and Van Gogh.
 What’s more, the facility is also home to a dedicated Children’s Museum which not only showcases family-oriented exhibits but also conducts interactive workshops.